High dimensional Bayesian inference for Gaussian directed acyclic graph models: Suplimental section A: Graph theory, Markov properties and Gaussian DAGs

-A {path} of length $k\geq 1$ from vertex $i$ to $j$ is a finite sequence of distinct vertices $v_0=i,\ldots, v_k=j$ in $V$ and edges $(v_0,v_1), \ldots, (v_{k-1}, v_k)\in E$.
-We say that the path is {directed} if at least one of the edges is directed.
+A path in $\G$ of length $n\geq 1$ from a vertex $i$ to a vertex $j$ is a finite sequence of distinct vertices $i_{0}=i,\ldots, i_{n}=j$ in $V$ such that $(i_{\nu-1}, i_\nu)$ or $\{ i_{\nu-1}, \nu_k\}$ are in $E$ for each $\nu=1,\ldots, n$.
+We say that the path is directed if at least one of the edges is directed.
 We say $i$ {leads} to $j$, denoted by $i\longmapsto j$, if there is a directed path from $i$ to $j$.
-A graph $\mathcal{G}=(V,E)$ is called connected if for any pair of distinct vertices $i, j\in V$ there exists a path between them.
-An $n$-{cycle} in $\mathcal{G}$ is a path of length $n$ with the additional requirement that the end points are identical.
-A {directed} $n$-cycle is defined accordingly.
-A graph is {acyclic} if it does not have any cycles.
-An {acyclic directed graph}, denoted by DAG (or ADG), is a directed graph with no cycles of length greater than 1.
+A graph $\G=(V, E)$ is called connected if for any pair of distinct vertices $i, j\in V$ there exists a path between them.
+An $n$-{cycle} in $\G$ is a path of length $n$ with the additional requirement that the end points are identical.
+A directed $n$-cycle is defined accordingly.\\

-The undirected version of a graph $\mathcal{G}=(V, E)$, denoted by $\mathcal{G}^{\mathrm{u}}=(V, E^{\mathrm{u}})$, is the undirected graph obtained by replacing all the directed edges of $\mathcal{G}$ by undirected ones.
-An immorality in a directed graph $\mathcal{G}$ is an induced subgraph of the from $i\longrightarrow k \longleftarrow j$.
+An undirected graph, which we denote by $\G=\left(V, \mathscr{E}\right)$, is a graph with all of its edges undirected.
+The undirected graph $\G$ is said to be decomposable if it has no induced cycle of length greater than or equal to four, excluding the loops.
+A constructive definition in terms of the cliques and the separators of the graph $\G$ can also be specified (The reader is referred to Lauritzen \cite{lauritzen96*} for details.)
+A directed graph, denoted by $\D=\left( V, E\right)$, is now a graph with all of its edges directed.
+The directed graph $\D$ is said to be acyclic if it has no cycles, exlcuding the loops.
+The undirected version of a DAG $\D=(V, E)$, denoted by $\D^u=\left(V, E^u\right)$, is the undirected graph obtained by replacing all the directed edges of $\D$ by undirected ones.
+An immorality in a directed graph $\D$ is an induced subgraph of the from $i\rightarrow k \leftarrow j$.
 Moralizing an immorality entails adding an undirected edge between the pair of parents that have the same children.
-Then the moral graph of $\mathcal{G}$, denoted by $\mathcal{G}^{\mathrm{m}}=(V,E^{\mathrm{m}})$, is the undirected graph obtained by first {moralizing} each immorality of $\mathcal{G}$ and then making the undirected version of the resulting graph.
-Naturally there are DAGs which have no immoralities and this leads to the following definition. \begin{definition}

-A DAG $\mathcal{G}$ is said to be ``perfect" if it has no immoralities; i.e., the parents of all vertices are adjacent, or equivalently if the set of parents of each vertex induces a complete subgraph of $\mathcal{G}$ .
+Then the moral graph of $\D$, denoted by $\D^{p}=\left(V, E^{p} \right)$, is the undirected graph obtained by first moralizing each immorality of $\D$ and then making the undirected version of the resulting graph.
+A DAG $\D$ is said to be perfect if it has no immoralities; i.e., the parents of all vertices are adjacent, or equivalently if the set of parents of each vertex induces a complete subgraph of $\D$.
+Decomposable (undirected) graphs and (directed) perfect graphs have a deep connection.
+In particular, it can be shown \cite{lauritzen96*} that if $\G$ is decomposable, then there exists a DAG version of $\G$, i.e., a DAG $\D$ such that $\D^u=\G$, where $\D$ is a perfect DAG.\\